ese-ada-lovelace-2024/make_and_friends/pages/slides/hpc.md

 #PBS -l walltime=1:00:00
 ``

 Set the maximum run time before your job gets killed.
-Shorter jobs get queued faster, especially if you get short enough to be (e.g.) debug job class
+Shorter jobs get queued faster, especially if you get short enough to be in the (e.g.) debug job queue

 ```
 #PBS -l select=2:ncpus=32:mpiprocs=32:mem=1GB